namanhz/bayesevolve/README.md

 The algorithms and equations implemented in this application are based on the following foundational works:

+- **Bayesian Inference** — Bayes, T. (1763). *An Essay towards solving a Problem in the Doctrine of Chances*.
+Philosophical Transactions of the Royal Society.
+Formalized and extended by Laplace, P.S.
+(1774).

+- **Conjugate Prior Theory** — Raiffa, H. & Schlaifer, R. (1961). *Applied Statistical Decision Theory*.
+Harvard Business School.
+Systematized the theory of conjugate prior families (Beta-Binomial, Normal-Normal, Gamma-Poisson).

 - **Metropolis-Hastings Algorithm** — Metropolis, N., Rosenbluth, A.W., Rosenbluth, M.N., Teller, A.H., & Teller, E. (1953). *Equation of State Calculations by Fast Computing Machines*.
 The Journal of Chemical Physics, 21(6), 1087-1092.
 Extended by Hastings, W.K.
 (1970).

 - **Gibbs Sampling** — Geman, S., & Geman, D. (1984). *Stochastic Relaxation, Gibbs Distributions, and the Bayesian Restoration of Images*.
 IEEE Transactions on Pattern Analysis and Machine Intelligence, 6(6), 721-741.

+- **Box-Muller Transform** — Box, G.E.P. & Muller, M.E.
+(1958). *A Note on the Generation of Random Normal Deviates*.
+The Annals of Mathematical Statistics, 29(2), 610-611.
+Used for Gaussian sampling in the Gibbs module.

 - **Hamiltonian Monte Carlo** — Neal, R.M.
 (2011). *MCMC Using Hamiltonian Dynamics*.
 Handbook of Markov Chain Monte Carlo, Chapter 5.
 The Leapfrog integrator implementation follows the Störmer-Verlet scheme as described in this work.

+- **KL Divergence** — Kullback, S. & Leibler, R.A.
+(1951). *On Information and Sufficiency*.
+The Annals of Mathematical Statistics, 22(1), 79-86.

 - **Variational Inference & ELBO** — Blei, D.M., Kucukelbir, A., & McAuliffe, J.D.
 (2017). *Variational Inference: A Review for Statisticians*.
 Journal of the American Statistical Association, 112(518), 859-877.